jni/using-python-for-science/using-python-for-science/intro-to-environments.md

 because libraries often depend on other libraries in version-specific ways, and they don't always correctly declare this version specificity.
-For example, scikit-image 0.14 depended on NumPy 1.10 and higher, but when NumPy 1.15 was release, it inadvertently broke some functionality in scikit-image.
-Therefore, if you installed scikit-image to an environment before NumPy 1.15 was released, and then subsequently updated the NumPy version to 1.15, you would have ended up with a broken environment for image analysis.
+For example, scikit-image 0.14 depended on NumPy 1.10 and higher, but when NumPy 1.15 was released, it inadvertently broke some functionality in scikit-image.
+Therefore, if you installed scikit-image to an environment before NumPy 1.15 was released, and then subsequently updated NumPy, you would have ended up with a broken environment for image analysis.
 Even if you don't consciously update packages, you might decide to install some other package that depends on NumPy 1.15 or higher.
 Since scikit-image did not know ahead of time that a